notwa/lips/NOTES.md

-collects tokens into statements. statements are basically our form of an abstract syntax tree, except statements don't need the depth of a tree (outside of expressions) so they're completely flat.
+collects tokens into statements. statements are basically our form of an abstract syntax tree, except statements don't need the depth of a tree so they're completely flat.

 most of this is just validation of the lexed tokens.